chrvaskos/portfolio/README.md

-This is a sample portfolio website created with Gatsby and Sass.
+This is a single page website built with Gatsby and Sass.

 It includes:
 <ul>